cphill11/react-portfolio/README.NOTES.md

 Clicking on a navigation title presents the user with the corresponding section below the navigation without the page reloading and that title is highlighted.

-Loadin the portfolio the first time displays the About Me title and section are selected by default.
+Loading the portfolio the first time displays the About Me title and section are selected by default.

 Presenting the About Me section displays a recent photo or avatar of the developer and a short bio about them.